rozensoftware/hide/README.md

 The hide command can serve as a tool to copy, hide, and autorun your malware, virus, or other program in Windows OS.
 Administrator privileges are required to successfully run the program.

+## Features

+- Copy a payload to the System32 folder
+- Autorun a payload by writing a path to the registry
+- Autorun a payload by copying it to the Menu Autostart
+- Autorun a payload by creating a task in Windows Task Manager

+## Building

+Rust compiler is needed to build the command.

 ## Examples

 Copy a payload to the System32 folder and write its path to the run node of the Windows Registry